 Larcomar is a seaside shopping mall.
 They have all of the stores you’d expect to find in a shopping mall, however, the restaurants overlooking the ocean are the reason to visit.
 Enjoy a Pisco Sour and Lomo Saltaldo with a view of the crashing waves.
 Or just a Pisco Sour as your afternoon activity is a cooking class!

 Take a Peruvian Cooking Class at Skykitchen

 In the afternoon, take a Peruvian cooking class at Skykitchen.
-Skykitchen offers a variety of options when it comes to their cooking classes.
-They offer Peruvian classics (Lomo Saltaldo), a standard meal (Aji de Gallina) and even vegetarian options.
-Each of these classes can be combined with a market tour or fruit tasting, or simply the class itself.
-It is necessary to book in advance so you ensure you have a spot and so they can prepare!
+Skykitchen offers a variety of options when it comes to their cooking classes including Peruvian classics (Lomo Saltaldo), a standard meal (Aji de Gallina) and even vegetarian options.
+You could take this class on its own or combine it with a market tour or fruit tasting.
+I was able to get a spot in class on the same day, although it’s because someone canceled.
+To secure your apron, book in advance.

 I sent them a message in the morning asking if they had a spot for the same day in the afternoon, turns out they did!
 And that afternoon I was sipping Pisco from a rooftop location in Lima, learning how to cook Aji de Gallina, and meeting fellow travelers.
 Peru is known for its food and what better way to get to know it, than learning how to cook it!

 If you’re not too full and still think you can have a few more pisco drinks, return to Parque Kennedy and find Calle Berlin.
 On this street are a number of bars where you can enjoy the rest of the evening!

 Day Two: Old Town & Barranco